100 Self-appraisal comments by employee example

 Collaboration

-1. Giving and receiving peer feedback has been motivating and has clearly shown me where I can develop my skills to better aid the team.
+1. Giving and receiving peer feedback has helped me grow and shown me where I can best support the team.

-2. I look for opportunities to take ownership of new projects where I can.
+2. I actively seek opportunities to take ownership of projects and see them through to completion.

 Communication

-1. I schedule regular team meetings to ensure everyone has visibility on each other’s progress and blockers.
+1. I schedule regular check-ins to ensure everyone stays aligned and blockers are addressed early.

 Productivity